Cray-HPE/sat/CONTRIBUTING.md

    new ``[Unreleased]`` section will be created to track changes for the next release.
-6. When a new release is issued, the container version should be updated to match the vesion in ``CHANGELOG.md``.
+6. When a new release is issued, the container version should be updated to match the version in ``CHANGELOG.md``.
 The container is versioned based on the contents of the .version file in the root of the repository.

 # Developer Documentation